Our Lead People Scientist explains how organizations can use predictive analysis to get actionable insights to improve employee experience.

 Analytics tool spotlight: Regression analysis

 Regression analysis as a people analytics tool can help with more complex problems such as employee engagement.
 Regression is a supervised machine learning technique that examines the relationship between one or more factors (i.e., predictor variables) and an outcome.
 The statistical analysis takes into account that these predictor variables may be related to each other as well.
-For example, whether an organisation has an open culture of communication (predictor 1) can affect whether employees are clear about what is expected of them (predictor 2).
+For example, whether an organization has an open culture of communication (predictor 1) can affect whether employees are clear about what is expected of them (predictor 2).
 So if we do find that communication (predictor 1) and clear expectations (predictor 2) are related to employee engagement (outcome), we need to be able to distinguish between whether communication has a unique relationship with employee engagement (scenario 1) or whether the relationship between communication and employee engagement is actually overlapping with the relationship between clear expectations and employee engagement (scenario 2).
 This is achieved by examining the relationship between each predictor variable and outcome variable while holding the other predictor variables constant as a fixed value during the statistical analysis.

 There are many sub-types of regression, and the choice of regression type should be based on the nature of the outcome variable.
-For example, we would analyse the data differently if engagement is measured as Engaged/Disengaged (2 categories) or on a 9-point numeric scale.
+For example, we would analyze the data differently if engagement is measured as Engaged/Disengaged (2 categories) or on a 9-point numeric scale.
 Logistic regression would be used in the former scenario while Linear Regression would be used in the latter case.

 Let us use the example of linear regression to dive deeper.
-If we want to examine the relationship between only one predictor variable and one outcome variable, we can plot all the datapoints on a horizontal axis representing the predictor variable and the vertical axis representing the predictor variable.
-Thereafter we try to draw a linear line that best fits the data, such that the distance between each datapoint and the linear line is the smallest possible.
+If we want to examine the relationship between only one predictor variable and one outcome variable, we can plot all the data points on a horizontal axis representing the predictor variable and the vertical axis representing the predictor variable.
+Thereafter we try to draw a linear line that best fits the data, such that the distance between each data point and the linear line is the smallest possible.

 This line can be represented by a mathematical equation, which looks like this: